 Alfred Williams -1935: A medical graduate of Glasgow University and member of the Pathological Society of Manchester, Williams was for a time in medical partnership with William Crosby Johnson.
 The partnership was dissolved in 1914.
 Williams was living at Oakfield, from around 1917 to 1922.
 He died in 1935.

 Toc H Mark XIV

-After the last of the doctors quitted Oakfield in 1922, the house appears to have stood empty for around three years.
-From 1926 for the next 40 years it was the base of the Salford branch of the Toc H organisation, an international charity dedicated to working for a better world through service, friendship and fair-mindedness.
+After the last of the doctors quitted Oakfield in 1922, the house appears to have stood empty for around one year.
+From 1923 for the next 40 years it was the base of the Salford branch of the Toc H organisation, an international charity dedicated to working for a better world through service, friendship and fair-mindedness.

 Toc H was founded in late 1915 by an army chaplain in Belgium.
 Phillip Byard (Tubby) Clayton was tasked with setting up a rest house for troops.
 Talbot House soon became known by the radio signallers’ parlance TocH.
 The house had a library, a kitchen, a walled garden and eventually a chapel.
 It hosted debates and concerts and served as a messaging hub for soldiers passing through on their way to and from the battlefields.